hdShang/arxiv-daily/docs/cs-CV/2025-05-27/papers/250520638v1-musics-multimodal-complexity-in-avqa-why-we-need-more-than-general-m.md

 ---
 layout: default
-title: Music's Multimodal Complexity in AVQA: Why We Need More than General Multimodal LLMs
+title: "Music's Multimodal Complexity in AVQA: Why We Need More than General Multimodal LLMs"
 ---

 # Music's Multimodal Complexity in AVQA: Why We Need More than General Multimodal LLMs